gael-legoff/podcast-dl-gael/README.md

 ### Revisions

 **2024-12-07**
-* Properly convert restricted Windows characters in filenames with their unicode equivalents
+* Properly convert restricted UNIX and Windows characters in filenames with their unicode equivalents
 * It will also help on Android when the exposed filesystem is FAT-like
 * Update default yt-dlp to the latest version